News

 Auto Exposure #

-Since Bevy 0.13, you can configure the the EV100 of a camera, which allows you to adjust the exposure of the camera in a physically based way.
+Since Bevy 0.13, you can configure the EV100 of a camera, which allows you to adjust the exposure of the camera in a physically based way.
 This also allows you to dynamically change the exposure values for various effects.
 However, this is a manual process and requires you to adjust the exposure values yourself.

 Bevy 0.14 introduces Auto Exposure, which automatically adjusts the exposure of your camera based on the brightness of the scene.
 This can be useful when you want to create the feeling of a very high dynamic range, since your eyes also adjust to large changes in brightness.
 Note that this is not a replacement for hand-tuning the exposure values, rather an additional tool that you can use to create dramatic effects when brightness changes rapidly.
 Check out this video recorded from the example to see it in action!